CodersForLife/Data-Structures-Algorithms/README.md

 # Data Structures And Algorithms

-# Contributions
+# Contribution Guidlines
 * All the codes should be modular.
 * Name of the file should be algorithm's name and first letter of file should be capital.
 * Code written should be readable.